What is Menometrorrhagia?

 In the case of heavy bleeding among older women, it could be Adenomyosis.
 The uterine lining grows into the muscles in the uterus.

-This is a possible cause, so please let your doctor know if you’re using one.
+Using an IUD is a possible cause, so please let your doctor know if you’re using one.

 Normally, the uterine lining grows only within the uterus.
 But, with endometriosis, it can happen in the fallopian tubes, ovaries or pelvis, which can lead to significant bleeding when shedding occurs.